 - Regimental colours and sometimes even the backpacks of soldiers of the duchy of Brunswick-Wolfenbüttel had the motto Nunquam retrorsum - "never backwards/in retreat".
 The ducal arms however had Nec aspera terrent ("darkness does not daunt").
 The latter motto also was also used by the younger branch of the family, aka the House of Hanover.

-- The kingdom of Saxony had Providentiae memor (mindful of Providence) and the duchies of Mecklenburg-Schwerin and Mecklenburg-Strelitz Per aspera ad astra (through the darkness to the stars) and the small principality of Waldeck-Pyrmont the optimistic Palma sub pondere crescit (the palm grows beneath the weight).
+- The kingdom of Saxony had Providentiae memor (mindful of Providence) and the duchies of Mecklenburg-Schwerin and Mecklenburg-Strelitz Per aspera ad astra (through the darkness to the stars)—later the motto of the Royal Air Force—and the small principality of Waldeck-Pyrmont the optimistic Palma sub pondere crescit (the palm grows beneath the weight).
 Other German states preferred German, however, e. g.
 Prussia Gott mit uns (God with us), the kingdom of Württemberg Furchtlos und trew (fearless and true), the grand duchy of Hesse-Darmstadt Gott Ehre Vaterland (God Honour Fatherland) and the principalities of Reuss Ich bau auf Gott (I build upon God).

 - The Free and Hanseatic City has inscribed above the main entrance of its City Hall: Libertatem quam pepere maiores digne studeat servare posteritas - "May posterity worthily strive to preserve the liberty the forefathers won".

 - The kingdom of Spain's arms are decorated with the pillars of Hercules and the motto Plus ultra "further beyond".
 This was Charles I of Spain's (Charles V, Holy Roman Emperor) personal motto, though it's actually a translation from Plus Oultre, which is in Old French, his native language.